 Originated from Dali (Yunnan), this incredibly tasty 2014 tuocha tea from the famous Xiaguan tea factory.
 Gold Ribbon (Jin Si) grade, Crane label series.
 Learn More$12.95 As low as: $12.50

 A top grade raw tuocha compressed in 2014 with sheng pu erh tea leaves from 2008.
-Right after brewing you’ll observe that the leaves are fat and showing orange coloured nerves.
+Right after brewing you’ll observe that the leaves are fat and showing orange coloured leaves.
 Learn More$14.95 As low as: $12.50

 What is pu erh tea?